makersacademy/chitter-challenge/README.md

 * HTML
 * CSS

 Chitter requires a database called chitter, a table called peeps with columns id and peep.
+The test databases are exactly the same tables, but the database is called chitter_test.

 You can see screenshots of these [here](./peeps_table.png) and [here](./users_table.png)